JulianBesems/UD_IntroProject2021/README.md

 ---

 # Format of slides
 The slides are presented in jupyter lab for C#.
 These are executable documents which aren't necessary to open for these course, and the final slides can be viewed on here after the lectures.
+Just open the .ipynb file in the tutorial folder.

 If you do want to run them yourselves the installation guide can be found here: https://github.com/dotnet/interactive/blob/main/docs/NotebookswithJupyter.md